teamhanko/hanko/backend/docs/Config.md

 passcode:
   ## ttl ##
   #
-  # Sets how long a passcode is valid.
+  # How long a passcode is valid.
 Value is in seconds.
   #
   # Default value: 300
   #